thakurtejveer/services/README.md

 (Written by me)
 	1-component is generating employee array and viewing it in page. (we are voilating  some principles here like DRY(Don't repeat yourself), Single Responsibility Principle.

+	2-Service class is created, Dependencies injection is introduced.